 Altogether, it’s good to start with the bullet journal basics before creating fancier (and definitely funnier) pages.

 However, you don’t have to number notebooks’ pages all by yourself.
-Some of bullet journal notebooks come with premade bujo key and index.
+Moreover, some bullet journal notebooks come with a premade bujo key and index.
 For example, one of my favorite bullet journal notebooks has designed a designated place to put your customized symbols, index, and even color-coding.

 Bullet Journal Future Log